dianagromakovskaya/stackexchange-data-insights/README.md

 terraform apply -var 'project={GCP_PROJECT_ID}'
 ```

-After execution of this command, you should see:
+After execution of this command, you should see a message like this:

 ```bash
 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.